omarcostahamido/PVM/README.md

 Please save all the videos on each Raspberry Pi device in the `$HOME/Videos/` folder.
 For the default `pi` user, this directory should be `/home/pi/Videos/`.

+To use omxplayer you'll want to make sure your video is encoded with an H.264 codec and is in a file format like .avi, .mov, .mkv, .mp4, or .m4v.

 ### Control Machine